Last Updated – 7th of December 2020

 You should be aware that, in general, legal protection for personal data under applicable law in the United States, Serbia, and other non-EU countries may not be equivalent to the level of protection provided in the EU.
 However, in all cases, Personal Data will only be disclosed to staff, volunteers, and contractors who are bound to treat Personal Data confidentially and in accordance with privacy standards that reflect this policy and applicable law.

-- Security to Protect Personal Data We employ appropriate technical and organisational security measures to protect your Personal Data from being accessed by unauthorised persons and against unlawful processing, accidental loss, destruction and damage.
-We also endeavour to take all reasonable steps to protect Personal Data from external threats.
+- Security to Protect Personal Data: We employ appropriate technical and organizational security measures to protect your Personal Data from being accessed by unauthorized persons and against unlawful processing, accidental loss, destruction and damage.
+We also endeavor to take all reasonable steps to protect Personal Data from external threats.
 However, please be aware that there are always inherent risks in sending information by public networks or using public computers and we cannot 100% guarantee the security of data disclosed or transmitted over public networks.

 We will retain certain Personal Data in respect of financial transactions for as long as the law requires us to for tax or accounting purposes (which may be up to 6 years after a particular financial transaction).
 In respect of the holding of Personal Data for fundraising or direct marketing purposes, we will retain this in line with applicable law and guidance of competent regulatory authorities in relevant territories.
 We will delete Personal Data that is no longer needed by the Foundation or will mark your data as ‘do not contact’ if you tell us you do not wish to be contacted in the future.